xdy/twodsix-foundryvtt/docs/docs.md

 Note that skills can be set to not use any characteristic for modifiers which is useful in some cases beyond Cepheus Light (like classic Traveller).

+Twodsix has been translated into the following languages:
+* English (default)
+* Swedish (included)
+* Spanish (included)
+* German (included)
+* Russian (available in the Russian translation module https://foundryvtt.com/packages/ru-RU/)
-If you prefer Spanish, Swedish or German, switch to those languages in Foundry settings.
-If you prefer some other language, send in a translation to that language and I'll add it to the system.
+* If you would like support for some other language, send in a translation to that language and I'll add it to the system.
+(Or send a link to a module that includes support for your preferred language and I'll link to it.)

 Also, on our discord (https://discord.gg/VNFUvjv) check out the release notes in #announcements as that is pretty much the only documentation other than the text on the various system settings.